Dean: Shannon L. Blanton, Ph.D

 Continued failure to meet minimums after the one year probationary period will result in suspension from the Honors College.
 Suspension includes the loss of all privileges associated with being an honors student, including priority registration and honors graduation designation.
 In rare circumstances, a student may appeal to the Dean of the Honors College for an extension of the probation period or for reinstatement.
 Additional requirements may be required by individual honors programs for students to remain in good standing.

-All UAB Honors College students must complete a minimum of 18 credit hours of honors-level coursework.
-Students who choose to earn 30 or more honors credits will receive a special designation from the university.
+All UAB Honors College students must complete a minimum of 18 credit hours of honors-level coursework to graduate with Distinguished Honors.
+Students who choose to earn 30 or more honors credits will graduate with High Distinguished Honors.
 Specific requirements for our Personalized Pathway and our Specialized Programs are detailed in these sections.
 Honors credits can be earned in the following ways:

 - Courses offered with an HC prefix